skaes/logjam-tools/README.md

 ## logjam-replay

 A utility program to replay messages captured by logjam-dump.
 Useful in determining maximum system throughput.
+Mimics a logjam-device.

 ## logjam-pubsub-bridge